 NOVA Alaska Guides Matanuska Glacier Tours

-Experience the excitement of walking or climbing on the largest road-accessible glacier in Alaska—just 90 minutes from Anchorage—and guided by one of the state’s most experienced companies.
+Experience the excitement of walking, trekking, or climbing on the largest road-accessible glacier in Alaska!
+Just 90 minutes from Anchorage and guided by the company who pioneered the first Matanuska glacier trips!

 There’s nothing that can prepare you for what it’s like to walk on a glacier.
 The crinkling of ice beneath your feet.
 The deep, blue crevasses.
 The cracking of settling ice and the echoing booms of rocks dropping into bottomless holes.
 It’s beautiful, it’s surreal, and it’s slightly spooky—kind of like an earth-bound moonwalk!

-NOVA Alaska Guides walk into this world every day, and they love to share the wonders of a glacier with guests.
-You don’t need any specialized skills for this trek, just a basic level of fitness and an ability to walk with crampons.
-You’ll be on the ice for three hours, exploring the many wonders of the Matanuska Glacier.
-A fast group can set out for a longer trek, while another group may move more slowly.
+NOVA Alaska Guides walk into this world every day, and they love to share the wonders and experience of a lifetime with guests.
+You don’t need any specialized skills for this tour, just a basic level of fitness and ability.
+You’ll be on the ice for 2 hours exploring the many different features of the Matanuska glacier.
 All you need is a sense of adventure, some warm clothing, and snacks.
-NOVA provides everything else: crampons, helmets, and glacier hardware for everybody, and hiking boots for anyone who needs them.
+NOVA provides everything else: crampons, helmets, walking sticks, and hiking boots.
+This trip is ideal for photo enthusiasts so make sure you bring your camera!
+Additionally, if you are interested in a more personalized experience Nova also offers this trip with a private option which is perfect for families with smaller children.

 Explore one of Alaska's largest road-accesible glaciers by foot